 White bean/roasted garlic spread

-- 6 large garlic cloves - peeled
+- 6 garlic cloves - peeled

 - 1 tbsp (15 ml) olive oil